Black and white photographs featuring Hillman cars. - at Old Classic Car Forum

-Black and white photographs featuring Hillman cars.
+See Homepage.
+This page: Black and white photographs featuring Hillman Minx cars, late 1940s / early 1950s.

-2. 1955 Hillman Minx in New Zealand.
+1. 1955 Hillman Minx in New Zealand.

 "The 1955 Hillman Minx (these cars were also sold as Humbers in NZ) belonged to a relation of my wife's.
-She doesn't know exactly who it was, she was only 4years old at the time."
+She doesn't know exactly who it was, she was only 4 years old at the time."

 1955 Hillman Minx car